SQL Server Express

-Microsoft SQL Server Express is a version of Microsoft's SQL Server relational database management system that is free to download, distribute and use.
+Microsoft SQL Server Express Edition is an edition of Microsoft's SQL Server relational database management system that is free to download, distribute and use.
 It comprises a database specifically targeted for embedded and smaller-scale applications.
 The product traces its roots to the Microsoft Database Engine (MSDE) product, which was shipped with SQL Server 2000.
-The "Express" branding has been used since the release of SQL Server 2005.
+The "Express Edition" branding has been used since the release of SQL Server 2005.

 Microsoft SQL Server Express LocalDB is a version of Microsoft SQL Server Express, on-demand managed instance of the SQL Server engine.
-It is targeted to developers, and has the following restrictions: up to 10 GB database size and only local connections (network connections are not supported).
+It is targeted to developers, and has the following restrictions: up to 50 GB database size and only local connections (network connections are not supported).

 Capabilities

 SQL Server Express provides many of the features of the paid, full versions of Microsoft SQL Server database management system.
 However it has technical restrictions that make it unsuitable for some large-scale deployments.
 Differences in the Express product include: